Stuycs-K/final-project-9-cailiangd-mad/WORKLOG.md

 ### 6/4/2023

 Worked on an undo button so that we don't have to restart the simulation when we make a mistake.
 Still a few bugs

+### 6/6/2023

+Worked on algebraic method to manipulate the matrix which would make the RREF algorithm possible - also went to the CS Dojo

+### 6/7/2023

+Went to the CS Dojo for help - worked on a error we were facing.

+### 6/8/2023

+Worked on the UI to improve the appearance - we're still trying to improve our algorithm so it can be more efficient at calculating stats for circuits with many loops and intersections.